prashunjavero/crash-analysis/README.md

 #### 2. download and process file from endpoint

-as previously noted please setup the authorization token in the header as a bearer token
+1. as previously noted please setup the authorization token in the header as a bearer token <br>
+2. the codde used mongodb as a database to store the data as it can stored both structures , semistructured and untructured data </br>
+in our case the data is mostly structured but may be missing fields these are filled with none and mongodb will be able to handle these </br>
+without any extra data validation and cleansing required making the peocess of saving data fairly sinple

 ###### headers: <br>